 By Lupita Peimbert.

 (Travel) – Some people keep visiting the same place year after year, and they are happy; others, keep on finding new places for that fuzzy feeling one gets when discovering something new.
-How about going to a beautiful, charming town in Provence, France?
+How about going to a beautiful, charming town in Provence, France that you have never been to but whose illustrious residents you know some?

 A prophet, a famous artist, and a promising sculptor are just a few famous figures that may spark your curiosity for visiting St. Rémy de Provence.